jelurida-dev/app-ledger-ardor-main/README.md

 ### End to end tests

-End to end tests are run from an Ardor node and the Speculos emulator.
-The Ardor node has some unit tests that use the Speculos emulator to test the Ledger app.
-Those tests also use the Speculos API to assert screen texts and send button press commands.

-These tests require Docker (or a local Speculos installation) and Java 8 or newer.

-To run the tests you need to build the app, load it into the Speculos emulator and run the tests from the Ardor node.

-1. Build the Ledger app.
-Note: the E2E suite targets the Nano S build, which this repo no longer produces (and which Speculos releases since Oct 2025 cannot emulate); its CI job has been removed.
-The suite is pending migration to an in-repo test module running against the Nano S+ build.
-The instructions below are kept for reference and require an older `ghcr.io/ledgerhq/speculos` image tag and a Nano S ELF built from an older revision.
+The end to end tests live in `tests-e2e/`.
+They run a full Ardor node in-process and drive its Ledger bridge against the app running on the Speculos emulator: real transactions are built on the node, parsed, displayed and signed by the app, then verified and broadcast.
+They complement the Ragger tests, which check the screens pixel by pixel but never leave the device.

+The module is a self-contained Gradle project.
+It needs Docker (for Speculos) and a JDK 17 or newer; Gradle itself comes from the committed wrapper.
+The Ardor jars it builds against live in `tests-e2e/repo/`, a file-based Maven repository copied from the internal `ardor-library` project — everything else resolves from Maven Central.
+The node boots from the Ardor testnet genesis, committed as `tests-e2e/ardor-testnet-genesis.tar.bz2` and unpacked by the build.

+1. Build the Nano S+ app: `make BOLOS_SDK=$NANOSP_SDK` in the dev-tools container, or `./make-all` for every device.

-2. Run the app on the Speculos emulator using Docker.
-As an alternative you can use a locally installed Speculos emulator.
-In this case you will need to run the emulator on port 9999 and the API server on port 5000.
-The following command will run the emulator on Docker:
+2. Run that binary on the Speculos emulator, exposing the APDU port (9999) and the REST API port (5000).
+The seed is fixed: the tests derive the expected keys and addresses from it.

-    docker run --rm -it -v $(pwd):/speculos/apps -p 9999:9999 -p 5000:5000 ghcr.io/ledgerhq/speculos --display headless --seed "opinion change copy struggle town cigar input kit school patient execute bird bundle option canvas defense hover poverty skill donkey pottery infant sense orchard" --model nanos apps/build/nanos/bin/app.elf
+    docker run --rm -d --name speculos -p 9999:9999 -p 5000:5000 -v "$(pwd -P)/build:/build" ghcr.io/ledgerhq/speculos:latest --display headless --model nanosp --seed "opinion change copy struggle town cigar input kit school patient execute bird bundle option canvas defense hover poverty skill donkey pottery infant sense orchard" /build/nanos2/bin/app.elf

-3. Clone the Ardor node repository with the Ledger unit tests: `git clone https://sargue@bitbucket.org/sargue/ardor-ledger-test.git`
+3. Run the tests:

-4. Run tests: `./run-unit-tests.sh com.jelurida.ardor.integration.wallet.ledger.application.LedgerSpeculosSuite`
+    cd tests-e2e && ./gradlew test

+On macOS, AirPlay Receiver holds port 5000, so publish the API on another port and tell the tests about it: `-p 5001:5000` above, then
+`./gradlew test -Dspeculos.apiUrl=http://localhost:5001`.
+Add `-De2e.showOutput=true` to see the node and Speculos logs while the tests run.

+The suite starts from a device with blind signing disabled and turns the setting on through the app's own settings menu when a transaction needs it, so a freshly started emulator is the expected state.
+Navigation is content driven — reviews are walked until their confirmation screen shows up — so it needs no per-device screen counts.

+To move to a newer Ardor release, copy the new version directories from `ardor-library/repo/` into `tests-e2e/repo/` and bump the version in `tests-e2e/build.gradle`.

 ### Enable Log Messages